ndaidong/mdl-skeleton/README.md

 #### Make use of advanced techniques

-Built-in compiler, that compiles CSS resources with PostCSS and transpiles ES6 with Traceur.
+Built-in compiler, that compiles CSS resources with PostCSS and transpiles ES6 with Babel.
 Declare these resources within controllers.
 It also helps to fastly share data from server to client.

 ```
 /**